Bridged and paralleled amplifiers

 Multiple electronic amplifiers can be connected such that they drive a single floating load (bridge) or a single common load (parallel), to increase the amount of power available in different situations.
 This is commonly encountered in audio applications.

 Overview

-Bridged or paralleled modes of working, normally involving audio power amplifiers, are methods of using a two or more identical amplifiers to drive the same load simultaneously.
+Bridged or paralleled modes of working, normally involving audio power amplifiers, are methods of using two or more identical amplifiers to drive the same load simultaneously.
 This is possible for sets of mono, stereo and multichannel amplifiers since the amplifier outputs are combined on a per load basis.
 Depending on the method of combining separate amplifiers, bridging or paralleling, different amplification goals can be served.
 The result is an amplifier that can be further combined with bridging or paralleling.
 This approach can be beneficial for driving loads for which using a single-ended amplifier is impossible, impractical or less cost-effective.

 Bridged amplifier

 A bridge-tied load (BTL), also known as bridged transformerless and bridged mono, is an output configuration for audio amplifiers, a form of impedance bridging used mainly in professional audio & car applications.
 The two channels of a stereo amplifier are fed the same monaural audio signal, with one channel's electrical polarity reversed.
 A loudspeaker is connected between the two amplifier outputs, bridging the output terminals.
 This doubles the available voltage swing at the load compared with the same amplifier used without bridging.
 The configuration is most often used for subwoofers.

 For a given output voltage swing, the lower the impedance the higher the amplifier load.
 Bridging is used to allow an amplifier to drive low loads into higher power, because power is inversely proportional to impedance and proportional to the square of voltage, according to the equation $P = V^2/R$.
 This equation also shows that bridging quadruples the theoretical power in an amplifier, however this is true only for low enough loads.
 For example, for loads where the amplifier reaches its full potential in single-ended mode, there is no gain to be made with bridging.
 This is because an amplifier can have current limitations.
 In practical applications, inadequate heating dissipation and power supply also limit the power increase, although if the bridged amplifiers use separate power supplies, which is typical, the limit increase for high loads is power doubling, since every amplifier only delivers half of the total power.